jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 That night, my husband returns.
 He has a cut on the forearm.
 But he is smiling as he tells me what happened.

 "I looked at the machine.
 My hands were shaking.
 The farmer saw me—scared like a cat I was.
 But he did not laugh.
 I didn't know what to say.
-He said, "We got it from Britain this year.
-You'll learn.
+He said, 'We got it from Britain this year.
+I'm learning it too.
 Come.
-Let's get at it."
+Let's start.'"

-So I learned.
+So we learned.
 I read the manual.
 The machine is steel, runs on steam.
 It does the planting very fast.
 When it works.
 It worked a few hours today, then we fixed it a few hours.
 There are many water pipes.
 We seed much faster on the good days.

 I don't understand this new machine.
-"I want to see it", I tell him as I put carbolic acid on his cut.
+"I want to see it," I tell him as I put carbolic acid on his cut then wrap the clean cloth around it.
 He will work tomorrow and be safe.

 And the farmer knows more than machines.

-He moves water through channels to the dry fields.
+When the machine was working, he said we needed to lay irrigation pipes.

+Pipes!
+Under pressure would water the field!

+He asked me where they should go.
+I said to put water channels high, and let gravity do the rest.
+I told him how I would water the field, and he put me on the irrigation pipe team.

 He plants one crop here this year, another next, he says so the soil never tires.
-He keeps boxes of bees, feeds them through winter, so the blossoms set fruit consistantly.
+He keeps boxes of bees, feeds them through winter, so the blossoms set fruit consistently.

+And so my husband would return each day.
+Hard work in body and mind, we pushed each other on with "Rich country, strong army".
+We grow our nation together.

-We continue for four weeks.
+We continue for six weeks.
 Plant 100 acres.
-Helped install some new water pipes for irrigation.
+Help install some new water pipes for irrigation.
 Get paid.
 We say thank you.
 We are asked to return next year.
 We go back to the city.
 See the job board again.

 We were lucky—a good man taught us.
-Now we are bees who know the best flowers.
+Now I know which are the richest flowers.

-Now I know: each job is a new machine my husband or I must learn.
+Because each job is a new machine my husband or I must learn.
 "Print house" means typesetting, printers, inks, conveyors, binders.
 "Textiles" means mills, weavers, dyes.
 "Importer/Exporter" means rope, knots, lifts, manifests.
 "Water System" means pipes, regulators, pressure meters.

 The farm had pipes.
 My husband installed those.
 That pays well.